Homemade English Muffins

 - Cover the bowl with plastic wrap or a plate and let it double in size, which should take about an hour.

-- Preheat the oven to 400 degrees F, and line two sheet pans with parchment paper or silicone mats.
+- Preheat the oven to 400° F, and line two sheet pans with parchment paper or silicone mats.

-- Punch down the dough to deflate some of the gas bubbles (otherwise the English muffins will rise too much during baking).
+- Gently punch down the dough to deflate some of the gas bubbles (otherwise the English muffins will rise too much during baking).
 Lightly flour the countertop.
 Roll the dough to a half inch thickness.
-Use a 3″ cutter to cut circles from the dough, pushing directly down all the way to the counter to cut, then twisting to release.
+Use a 3″ cutter to cut circles from the dough, pushing straight and directly down to the counter to cut, then twisting to release (do not twist on the way down).

 - Re-roll the dough and cut the scraps, and you should have about 24 English muffin circles.
-Place the English muffins on the prepared sheet pans, with 12 English muffins per sheet pan.
+Place the dough circles on the prepared sheet pans, with 12 per pan.

-- Bake the English muffins for 7 minutes, then flip them over and bake for another 7 minutes.
+- Bake each tray for 7 minutes, then flip the English muffins over and bake for another 7 minutes.
+If you have a thermometer, you can check that they are done by measuring a 200°F internal temperature.

 Notes